CodeSolid/CodeSolid.github.source/_posts/2014-10-12-yet-another-attempt-to-make-github-pages-as-easy-as-wordpress.md

 author: John Lockwood
 layout: post
 title: "Yet another attempt to make Github Pages as Easy as WordPress"
+excerpt: Another test post.
+Are you kidding me?
+I wouldn't read this drivel if I were you.
+I know it's going to say "Read more..." in a minute, but I would just flat out ignore that.
+Seriously.
 categories:
 - Miscellaneous
 ---